Joel-hanson/joel-hanson.github.io/content/posts/13-build-custom-kafka-connectors-fast-with-this-open-source-template.md

 ✅ Skip complex setup – Docker, Kafka (KRaft), and CI/CD are preconfigured
 ✅ Focus on logic – Just implement your business-specific code
-✅ Test confidently – Comes with ready-to-run test suites
+✅ Test confidently – Comes with comprehensive integration tests using TestContainers
 ✅ Go production – Includes Docker health checks, error handling patterns, and more

+The project includes extensive integration tests using TestContainers that verify end-to-end functionality with real Kafka infrastructure.
+These tests are based on the testing framework from the [Aiven JDBC Connector for Apache Kafka](https://github.com/Aiven-Open/jdbc-connector-for-apache-kafka), providing a proven foundation for reliable connector testing.

 ### Tech Stack & Project Structure